CACI-IMG/ForecasterDocs/user-guide/Getting-started/Quick-start.md

 ![Target Column](imgs/QuickStart_TargetColumn.png)

-- Forecaster works by first learning from historical data to create a trained model which can then be used for forecasting.
+- Forecaster works by first learning from past data to create a trained model which can then be used for forecasting.
 A wide range of different forecasting models are available, and the most useful ones for your specific data appear as the first 3 buttons on the *Model Design* part of the ribbon.
 For this daily car insurance data, the first model, **Multi Profile** should already be automatically selected.
 - Setting the forecast start point defines which rows Forecaster will used for training (learning or building) the model.
 All rows before the forecast start point are used for learning the predictive model.
 When used for generating a real live forecast, the forecast start point is typically set to the first row for which no target information is available.
-In this case, however, you can set this point a few weeks back from the last available data, so you can compare forecasts to the known actual values.
+In this case, however, you can set this point a few weeks back from the last available data, so forecasts can be compared with the known actual values.
 Scroll down to row with date *01/11/2010* and select the row by clicking on the row header.
 Then click on the **Forecast Start** button - the forecast start point will be moved to this row, and the row will be highlighted in blue.

 ![Forecast Start](imgs/QuickStart_ForecastStart.png)